morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 **🚫 FORBIDDEN Data Fetching Patterns:**

-- Custom caching with localStorage/memory maps
+- Custom caching with localStorage/memory maps (use React Query caching)
-- Direct `fetch()` calls or `axios` usage
+- Direct `fetch()` calls or `axios` usage (use `useApiClient` or React Query)
-- Complex loading state management
+- Manual loading state management when React Query can handle it
-- Multiple useEffect dependencies causing re-fetches
+- Multiple useEffect dependencies causing re-fetches (use React Query dependencies)
-- Any pattern that takes >1 second to load data
+- Client-side filtering of large datasets (use server-side filtering with query params)
+- Nested API calls in render loops
+- Using `useApiClient` for complex data that needs caching/invalidation (use React Query)
+- Manual pagination state when React Query can manage it
-- **Heavy initial loads**: Requesting 100+ items with full relation hydration
+- Requesting 100+ items with full relation hydration
-- **Server-side UI transformation**: Complex data mapping on server instead of client
+- Server-side UI transformation: Complex data mapping on server instead of client
-- **Over-fetching relations**: Including `includeCustomer=true&includeTeam=true`
+- Over-fetching relations: Including `includeCustomer=true&includeTeam=true`
   for list views
-- **Large page sizes**: Using `limit=100+` instead of 30-50 for initial loads
+- Large page sizes: Using `limit=100+` instead of 30-50 for initial loads

 ### 🖼️ Image Optimization (Mandatory)